zopefoundation/ZODB/README.txt

 Compatibility
 -------------

-ZODB 3.7 requires Python 2.4.2 or later.
+ZODB 3.7 requires Python 2.4 (2.4.2 or later).
 The BTree code may be compiled with support for 64-bit keys and values for the "I" flavors;
 older versions of the BTrees package will not be able to load persistent BTrees that use 64-bit data (an exception will be raised on